Maurice12370/IS247_TeamC/README.md

 Project Name: Student Management System

+What problem is our project trying to solve:
+The Student Management System (SMS) project aims to solve the problem of managing student records efficiently in an educational institution.
+It allows administrators to easily add, update, delete, and search for student information.
+By organizing student data in a structured manner, the system helps keep track of students' personal details, course enrollments, and grades.
+Additionally, it can generate reports to provide insights into student performance and course participation.
+This project simplifies the process of handling student information, making it more accessible and manageable for school administrators.

 Members: Abdul Jabbar Mohamed Sharif, Ajaybir Singh, Hitesh Patel, Maurice Johnson and Tejasav Singh

 Abdul Jabbar Mohamed Sharif: